hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ### Finding other nodes –

-First, let’s look at the available nodes for you to connect to.

-Type `peers` into the command line:
+First, let’s look at the available nodes for you to connect to, type `peers` into the command line:

 ```
 peers